zorbyte/SpeedRunner/README.md

 # SpeedRunner

-My Game for Game Development.
+My Game for  a school course, written with Typescript, Electron and Pixi.